Kidney infection (pyelonephritis)

 Diagnosis of kidney infection

 Your GP will ask you about your symptoms and medical history.
 They’ll examine you and ask you to give a urine sample.
-Your GP may test the urine sample in the surgery, to look for signs of infection.
+Your GP may test the urine sample in the surgery, to look for signs of an infection.
 This is sometimes called a ‘dipstick’ test.
-Or, they may send a urine sample to a laboratory to look for infection and find out which type of bacteria is causing it.
+Or, they may send a urine sample to a laboratory to look for an infection and find out which type of bacteria is causing it.

 To assess your condition further, your GP may arrange other tests.
 These could include blood tests or a scan, such as a renal ultrasound or a CT scan.